Were there human beings on earth before Adam?

 Knowing this difference solves all the problems that come about if people try to use the English word always to mean the same thing.

-This could not mean that the whole human race lived 130 years and gave birth to a son.
+This could not mean that the whole human race, or even a whole group of people, lived 130 years and gave birth to a son.
 Other verses also make sense only if they apply to an individual.

 First Adam, last Adam

-In fact, in 1 Corinthians 15:45 the Apostle Paul tells us that the first man was Adam, and he compares the first man Adam with Jesus Christ, whom he calls the “last Adam”.
+In fact, in 1 Corinthians 15:45 the Apostle Paul tells us that the first man was Adam, and he compares this first man Adam with Jesus Christ, whom he calls the “last Adam”.

 As Christ was an individual, this comparison makes sense only if the first Adam was also an individual.